Jimwi/ilets_words/day6/1 20210825_fa_01_transcript.md

 GROSS: So what do you think the implications here are for the criminal justice system?
 If poverty leads more easily to addiction because of scarcity and - of many things but easy access to potent drugs - you know, if that's true, and then the consequences for that are jail, prison, like, what does that say about how we're dealing with poverty in the criminal justice system?

 LEMBKE: It's very clear that `imprisoning` people with addiction is not the solution.
 I mean, that's - we've - I think it's fair to say that that is not going to be the way that we are going to help people who develop this problem of over - of compulsive overconsumption, especially when people are living in poverty are more vulnerable to the problem of addiction `by virtue of` living in poverty and not having access to other types of rewards.
 So because of that, you know, we really need to reform - and it's happening now - the criminal justice system, to help people get access to treatment for addiction rather than imprisoning them for their behaviors related to addiction.

-GROSS: Let's take a short break, and then we'll be right back.
-If you're just joining us, my guest is Dr. Anna Lembke, author of the new book "Dopamine Nation."
-She's the medical director of addiction medicine at Stanford University and chief of the Stanford Addiction Medicine Dual Diagnosis Clinic.
-We'll be right back.
-I'm Terry Gross, and this is FRESH AIR.

-(SOUNDBITE OF KENNY BARRON & DAVE HOLLAND'S "DR DO RIGHT")

-GROSS: This is FRESH AIR.
-I'm Terry Gross.
-Let's get back to my interview with Dr. Anna Lembke, author of the new book "Dopamine Nation."
-It's about the interconnection between pleasure and pain and how that connection helps explain addiction.
-Dopamine is the neurotransmitter, the chemical messenger, that's most connected with processing, rewarding pleasurable behavior.
-The more dopamine a drug or behavior releases, the more addictive it is.
-Dr. Lembke is a psychiatrist who's the medical director of addiction medicine at Stanford University and chief of the Stanford Addiction Medicine Dual Diagnosis Clinic.
-The clinic is for patients who have a mental health disorder, like depression or bipolar syndrome, as well as a drug or alcohol addiction.

 Let's talk a little bit about COVID.
 Are you seeing new addictions, more addictions because people are in so much `psychological` and often physical pain because of the pandemic?
 And many sources of pleasure have been eliminated.
 People have, you know, been shut in at home for a long time.
 And just as things started to open up, they started to close down again.
 So are there certain kinds of addictions you're seeing more of now?